The deadline to submit a proposal has passed.

-a) Review this Call for Papers, which has information about AJS divisions and current division themes.
-(If you have any questions, feel free to contact a division chair).
-NEW THIS YEAR: You will have the opportunity to submit your submission to a second Division Chair to review during the submission process.
+You will have the opportunity to submit your submission to a second Division to review during the submission process.
 Please take advantage of this option if you think your submission would fit well into more than one division.

-b) Review the updated AJS session types and requirements, and determine the session type and subject area division (and, if appropriate, second-best division) that best suits your interests.
+b) Review the updated AJS submission types and requirements, and determine the session type and subject area division (and, if appropriate, second-best division) that best suits your interests.

 c) Coordinate with chairs/co-panelists for pre-formed panel submissions.
-In past years, pre-formed panels have had a significantly higher acceptance rate.
-So, we encourage members to apply as pre-formed panel whenever possible. (feel free to contact division chairs or reach out via the Sessions Seeking Submissions forum if you have any questions or would like to try and identify potential co-panelists).
+In past years, pre-formed panels have had a significantly higher acceptance rate, so we encourage members to apply as pre-formed panel whenever possible.
+If you have any questions or would like to try and identify potential co-panelists, contact division chairs, or reach out to other scholars to form or join a session proposal.*

 d) Review our diversity and submission guidelines to ensure that your participation and proposal meet AJS conference requirements.